andreibesleaga/mobile-mesh-ews/README.md

 # Mobile Mesh EWS

-Mobile Mesh EWS is a public architecture and research repository for a possible multi-hazard early-warning system that combines field sensors, resilient communications, analytical services, and authorised warning operations.
+Mobile Mesh EWS is a public architecture and research repository for a possible multi-hazard early-warning system that combines field sensors, resilient communications, analytical services, and authorized warning operations, in new types of architectures and innovative ways, as swarm mesh networks based on live mobile devices and sensors.

 ## Status and safety boundary